 Shell Environment on the Cluster

-The Discovery Shell Environment and .bashrc
+The Explorer Shell Environment and .bashrc

 The shell script .bashrc is used by bash to initialize your shell environment.
 For example, it is typically used to define aliases, functions, and load modules.
 Note that environment variables settings (such as PATH) generally go in the .bash_profile or .profile files.
 Your .bashrc, .bash_profile, and .profile files live in your $HOME directory.
 You can change your .bashrc with a text editor like nano.